gravitational/teleport/rfd/0159-password-status.md

 ### Returning Password State to the Account Settings UI

-The old account settings page had separate paths for managing passwords and MFA devices, so there is no "global" endpoint that would return information about all authentication methods.
+The old account settings page had separate paths for managing passwords and MFA devices, so there is no endpoint that would return information about all authentication methods specifically for this page.
 There is only an endpoint that returns a list of MFA devices.

-We therefore need to expose a special `/webapi/user/passwordstatus` endpoint that will return the `PasswordStatus` flag value — and only this.

-## Removing a Password

-The point of the changes described so far is to enable the user to escape a state of their account where it's not possible to enter a state with a password configured.
-However, it is still true that after the user _sets_ the password, again, it's not explicitly possible (without another user's help) to enter the state where no password is set (short of, perhaps, using a strong password and then discarding it).
-As a follow-up feature, we should consider providing a way to remove a password.
-This scenario should work the same way as removing any other authentication method: first, verify user's identity, either by a passwordless key, MFA, or the password itself, then overwrite the password with a randomly generated one, and finally, set the state flag to `PASSWORD_STATE_UNSET`.
+Since we already return `authType` in `/v1/webapi/sites/<site>/context`, it makes sense to extend the returned data structure with the `PasswordStatus` flag, thus making it appear in the `UserContext` structure on the frontend.

 ## Alternatives Considered